MaayanElias/-Information-And-Managment-Web-Based-System/README.md

 - Display schedules with user-specific activities

-- Student Application Management – administrator  can reject / approve student requests for register / cancel the student's participation in the lesson
+- Student Application Management – administrator  can reject / approve student requests for register / cancel the student's participation in a lesson

 - Teachers Request Management - administrator  can reject / approve teachers requests for lessons cancellation